R1-T1: Fully Incentivizing Translation Capability in LLMs via Reasoning Learning: Methodology

-(1) \textit{Hierarchical Translation:} It reflects the human expert practice of breaking down complex sentences or passages into smaller, more manageable components.
-By first identifying the key elements of the source text, the model can then translate each segment with a clearer understanding of the overall structure and meaning.
-This process helps prevent errors that may arise from translating without considering the broader context.
+(1) \textit{Hierarchical Translation:} Reflecting human translators' practice of segmenting complex texts into manageable components.
+By identifying essential elements first, the model translates each segment with greater contextual awareness, reducing errors from overlooked structural dependencies.

-(2) \textit{Triangulation Translation:} This method (also called relay translation~\cite{ringmar2012relay}) uses an intermediate (pivot) language to translate between linguistically or culturally distant languages~\cite{guyot2018translating}.
-When direct translation is challenging, the source text is first translated into the pivot language and then into the target language.
-This helps bridge gaps in grammar, vocabulary, or cultural context, ensuring a more accurate and nuanced final translation.
-It emphasizes the role of intermediary steps in achieving high-quality translations, especially for complex or culturally rich texts.
+(2) \textit{Triangulation Translation:} Also known as relay translation~\citep{ringmar2012relay}, it employs an intermediate (pivot) language to bridge linguistic and cultural gaps~\citep{guyot2018translating}.
+When direct translation is difficult, pivoting enhances grammatical accuracy, vocabulary appropriateness, and cultural nuance.

-(3) \textit{Back Translation:} A process where a translated sentence is re-translated into the original language to identify inconsistencies or errors~\cite{brislin2001back}.
-This helps refine the translation by detecting possible flaws and improving fluency.
+(3) \textit{Back Translation:} Translating a target sentence back to the original language to detect and correct translation errors or inconsistencies~\citep{brislin2001back}, ensuring improved fluency and fidelity.

-(4) \textit{Context-aware Translation:} This strategy is useful since it focuses on understanding the broader context (\emph{e.g.}, paragraph or document) in which a phrase or sentence appears~\cite{cabezas2023use,almanna2015contextualizing}, enabling the translation of idiomatic expressions, cultural nuances, and domain-specific terms with higher fidelity.
+(4) \textit{Context-aware Translation:} Emphasizing the broader context (e.g., paragraph or document) in translation decisions~\citep{cabezas2023use,almanna2015contextualizing}, this strategy effectively preserves idiomatic expressions, cultural nuances, and domain-specific terminologies.

-(5) \textit{Translation Explanation:} Human translators often explain why they select one translation option over another, especially when multiple interpretations are possible~\cite{buhler2002translation}.
-This explanation can help identify potential issues in the translation process and ensure that the translated text aligns more closely with the intended meaning of the source.
+(5) \textit{Translation Explanation:} Providing rationales for translation choices when multiple interpretations are possible~\citep{buhler2002translation}, enhancing transparency and allowing for more informed and justified translation outcomes.

-(6) \textit{Structural Transformation:} Structural transformation refers to the step-by-step adjustments made in the sentence structure when translating between languages with different syntactic norms.
-For example, when translating from English to languages like Japanese or German, human may need to restructure the sentence to ensure it adheres to the grammatical conventions of the target language.
-It not only accurate but also syntactically appropriate for the target language.
+(6) \textit{Structural Transformation:} Systematically adjusting sentence structures to adhere to target language syntactic norms, essential for translations between structurally distinct languages such as English to Japanese or German.
+This ensures grammatical correctness and syntactic appropriateness.